lexDAO/LexCorpus/contracts/conditions/README.md

-Conditions to manage rules for contract functions.
+Code to manage rules for contract functions.